 - And diabetes has almost doubled in adults between 1994-2006 and obesity levels have also increased since 1994

-Age is a complex issue in different types of workplaces too.
+Age is a complex issue in different workplaces too.
 Consider the difference between an ageing worker in a blue-collar or white-collar job?
 Health problems and solutions are different, especially with the increasing mental health issues in the normal population.
 These are already having a dramatic influence on absence.
 Will dementia and Alzheimer’s Disease come into the equation more now?

 Ageing Workers tops the 1 million mark